LaurelineLogiaco/lab_compneuroCUAnschutz/team/index.md

 We are a growing team of people who value each other's unique expertise and perspective, and are united in our efforts to study how the brain generates movement.

 If you are interested in joining us, please contact [Laureline Logiaco](mailto:laureline.logiaco@cuanschutz.edu) and include a CV and a statement of research interests.
-Laureline is affiliated with the [Neuroscience](https://www.cuanschutz.edu/graduate-programs/neuroscience/home), [Bioengineering](https://engineering.ucdenver.edu/bioengineering/graduate-programs/phd-in-bioengineering) and [Computational Bioscience](https://www.cuanschutz.edu/graduate-programs/computational-bioscience/home) graduate programs.
+Laureline is affiliated with the [Neuroscience](https://www.cuanschutz.edu/graduate-programs/neuroscience/home), [Bioengineering](https://engineering.ucdenver.edu/bioengineering/graduate-programs/phd-in-bioengineering) and [Computational Bioscience](https://www.cuanschutz.edu/graduate-programs/computational-bioscience/home) graduate programs, and has completed the [CIMER Entering Mentoring training program](https://graduateschool.cuanschutz.edu/mentoring).

 {% include section.html %}